MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Walkthrough--Create-a-Test-with-Confirmation-Dialog.md

 -   The CRONUS International Ltd. demo data company.

 ## Story
- Isaac is a business application developer working for CRONUS International Ltd. Earlier, he started using thee application test libraries to help him test codeunit 70, Purch\-Calc.Discount, which is a codeunit in the [!INCLUDE[demoname](includes/demoname_md.md)] database.
+ Isaac is a business application developer working for CRONUS International Ltd. Earlier, he started using thee application test libraries to help him test codeunit 70, Purch-Calc.Discount, which is a codeunit in the [!INCLUDE[demoname](includes/demoname_md.md)] database.
 Now, he wants to extend his test coverage to include testing that the VAT amount remains the same when the user chooses the **Price Including VAT** field.

 ## Creating a Test Codeunit and Test Handler Function
  Isaac creates a new codeunit and specifies that it is a test codeunit.
 He defines the scenario that he wants to verify, adds a test handler function to test the VAT functionality.